Japanese Public Key Infrastructure (JPKI)

 3.1.
 Service Deployment Methods

-When using Japanese Public Key Infrastructure, service introduction business operators need to confirm the effectiveness of electronic certification provided by customers.
+When using Japanese Public Key Infrastructure, service introduction business operators need to confirm the effectiveness of electronic certificate provided by customers.
 There are two service introduction methods: one is to become a "platform business operator" who personally carries out the effectiveness confirmation, and the other is to become a "service provider business operator" who entrusts the effectiveness confirmation to platform business operators.

 3.1.
 1. Becoming a Service Provider

-Since the verification of the validity of the electronic certification is entrusted, it is possible to reduce the cost burden related to the maintenance and operation of the equipment, etc., and to shorten the period until the introduction of the service, so it can be introduced cheaply and quickly.
-The flow of the verification of the validity of the electronic certification in the case of an SP business operator is as shown in Fig. 1.
-In general, service usage fees specified by the PF business operator are charged for the use of services related to signature verification.
-Usage fees vary depending on the PF business operator.
+Since electronic certificate validity verification is entrusted, it is possible to reduce the cost burden related to equipment maintenance and operation, etc., and to shorten the time required for service introduction.
+It can be introduced cheaply and quickly.
+The flow of electronic certificate validity verification in the case of SP business operators is as shown in Figure 1.
+In general, when using services related to signature verification, service usage fees specified by platform operator will be charged.
+Usage fees vary depending on the platform operator.

-For procedures to become an SP operator and service usage fees, please contact " 7.2.4.
+For procedures to become an SP operator and service usage fees, please contact " 7.2.5.
 Inquiries about services provided by platform operators ".

 3.1.2.
 How to Become a Platform Operator